The best chest exercises are versions of horizontal pressing that build strength and size in the pectorals (chest), deltoids, and triceps.

 Floor push ups may be the best alternative to the parallel bar dip if you are unable to do dips and are able to do push ups with bands.
 If you can't do full push ups you can scale them by using a power rack or rings to raise your shoulders above your feet, or by using elastic bands to provide assistance.

-In the default Gaining Strength program you do either parallel bar dips, band-loaded push ups, X3 bar chest press, or shoulder width grip bench press in a safety cage.
+In the default Gaining Strength program you do either parallel bar dips or band-loaded push ups.

 Mar 16, 23 08:01 PM